 Unless otherwise specified, the measurement instruments, the conditions of the measurements and the condition of the vehicle are equivalent to those specified in Annex 3, paragraphs 1. and 2.

-If the vehicle has different modesthat affect sound emission, all modes shall comply with the requirements in this annex.
-In the case where the manufacturer has performed tests to prove to the approval authority compliance with the above requirements, [If the vehicle has different modes, the tmodes used during the measurements those tests shall be reported in the a test report.] (to be reconsidered with test report)
+If the vehicle has different modes, e.g. powertrain system modes, gear selection modes and exhausted system modes, that affect sound emission, any mode(s) may be tested to comply with the requirements in this annex.
+[If the vehicle has different modes, the mode(s) used during the measurements those tests shall be reported in the a test report.] (to be reconsidered with test report)

 2.2.
 Method of testing